seemoo-lab/lede-ad7200/README.md

 ```bash
 sudo apt-get install tftpd-hpa
 ```
-and place you image file in '/var/lib/tftpboot/'.
+and place your image file in '/var/lib/tftpboot/'.
 The file must be named *AD7200_1.0_tp_recovery.bin*, and your machine must be setup with fixed IP address according to the following table.

  * **image name**: *AD7200_1.0_tp_recovery.bin*
  * **ip address**: *192.168.0.66*